himoose/user-docs/docs/features/llm-beacon.md

 - Refresh the page to see if results loaded
 - If still stuck after 10 minutes, click the refresh icon to re-run the check

-### "Not mentioned" result even though you know you have relevant content
-**Common reasons**:
-- AI systems use cached/outdated data—new content takes weeks to be indexed by AI models
-- Your content doesn't directly answer the query in a way AI can extract
-- Competitors have stronger authority signals (backlinks, domain age, citations)
-- Your domain/brand name isn't prominently featured on the page

-**Solutions**:
-- Wait 2-4 weeks for AI models to index new content
-- Create content that **directly answers** the query in the first paragraph
-- Include your brand name and domain visibly in the content
-- Build backlinks to increase domain authority
-- Use structured data (schema markup) to help AI extract information

 ### Weekly checks not running automatically
-**Cause**: Hi, Moose schedules checks throughout the week to avoid rate limits.
+**Cause**: Hi, Moose schedules checks throughout the week.
 Your prompt may not be due yet.
 **Solution**:
 - Check the **"Last Checked"** timestamp—weekly means every 7 days from that date
 - Run an **on-demand check** if you need immediate results (click the refresh icon)
-- If no checks have run for 10+ days, contact support
+- If no checks have run for 10+ days, contact support@himoose.com

 ### Yellow info icon on AI Overview says "No AI Overview found"
 **Explanation**: This is **not an error**.
 Google doesn't show AI Overviews for all queries.
 They typically appear for: